AgoraIO/OBS/docs/sphinx/reference-outputs.rst

 .. member:: void (*obs_output_info.raw_audio)(void *data, struct audio_data *frames)

-   This is called when the output recieves raw audio data.
+   This is called when the output receives raw audio data.
 Only applies to outputs that are not encoded.

+   **This callback must be used with single-track raw outputs.**

+   :param frames: The raw audio frames

+.. member:: void (*obs_output_info.raw_audio2)(void *data, size_t idx, struct audio_data *frames)

+   This is called when the output receives raw audio data.
+Only applies to outputs that are not encoded.

+   **This callback must be used with multi-track raw outputs.**

+   :param idx:    The audio track index
    :param frames: The raw audio frames

 .. member:: void (*obs_output_info.encoded_packet)(void *data, struct encoder_packet *packet)